 Users can prevent this by installing each PWA into a different profile.

 This cannot be fixed easily.
 The native part of the project currently launches Firefox with the

-WM_CLASSproperty of the window to the PWA ID.
-However, because all Firefox processes in the same profile are connected together, all windows have WM_CLASS of the first PWA.
+WM_CLASSproperty of the window to the web app ID.
+However, because all Firefox processes in the same profile are connected together, all windows have WM_CLASS of the first web app.
 Fixing this would probably require modifying Firefox C++ code.
 Check this comment and related discussions for ideas and possible solutions to fix this.

 Apple only allows a process to be associated with a single application at all times.
 Perhaps this could be solved by using an IPC link between a host process and the main Firefox runtime process, the same way the Firefox parent process handles its content processes.
 This is just a wild theory though and has to be investigated further.
 See this comment for more.

 Extension cannot detect the native program when using sandboxed Firefox (Linux: Snap & Flatpak):